2 Night Breaks In Scotland

 Two nights in Loch Lomond

 If you fancy a little break exploring the Scottish landscape, a two night trip to Loch Lomond is a great option.
 Try a cute country B&B or maybe pub with rooms, perfect for enjoying a nice drink in front of the fire after a long day hiking in the hills.
 This probably isn't one if you're travelling by public transport.
-Scotland's countryside is best visited by car if you can.
+Scotland's countryside is best visited by car if you can and most country hotels have free parking.

 Types Of Break